educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/01-kubernetes-clusters.md

 ---

 In this workshop, in order to demonstrate how to configure the Educates lookup service three separate Kubernetes virtual clusters have been created.
-Each of the virtual clusters has Educates installed, with the lookup service enabled.
+Two of the virtual clusters will have the Educates training platform installed and the other will have just the Educates lookup service installed.

 Access to each virtual cluster is provided through separate contexts defined in the user kubeconfig file.
 To list the contexts run: